Slavgorod

-History

 It was founded in 1910 and was granted town status in 1914.

 Administrative and municipal status

-Within the framework of administrative divisions, Slavgorod is, together with twenty-three rural localities, incorporated as the town of krai significance of Slavgorod—an administrative unit with a status equal to that of the districts.
+Within the framework of administrative divisions, Slavgorod is, together with twenty-three rural localities, incorporated as the town of krai significance of Slavgorod—an administrative unit with a status equal to that of a district.
 As a municipal division, the town of krai significance of Slavgorod is incorporated as Slavgorod Urban Okrug.

-Both administrative and municipal territories of Slavgorod were enlarged effective January 1, 2012, when Slavgorodsky District was abolished.
+Both administrative and municipal territories of Slavgorod were enlarged effective January 1, 2012, when the Slavgorodsky District was abolished.

-Military

-During the Cold War it was the site of Slavgorod air base.
+Geography

+Lakes Burlinskoye, Bolshoye Yarovoye and Maloye Yarovoye are located in the district.

 Climate

+Slavgorod has cold semi-arid climate (Köppen climate classification BSk) with cold winters and hot summers.
+Summer temperatures in Slavgorod are one of the highest in whole Siberia.

+Annual precipitation is low throughout year with some maximum in summer.